Araq/fosdem2020/move_semantics.rst

 Introduction
 ============

-"Copying bad design is not good design." -- Nim's inofficial motto
+"Copying bad design is not good design." -- Nim's unofficial motto

 - "Do not copy bad designs!"
 - "Recombine good bits from several sources!"